KDL wiki

 Rotation M = f1.M;

-You can use the operator * to compose pose transformations.
-If you have a Frame F_A_B that specifies the pose transformation from a frame A to a frame B and a Frame F_B_C that specifies the pose transformation from a frame B to a frame C you can calculate the Frame F_A_C as follows:
+You can use the operator * to compose frames.
+If you have a Frame F_A_B that expresses the pose of frame B wrt frame A, and a Frame F_B_C that expresses the pose of frame C wrt to frame B, the calculation of Frame F_A_C that expresses the pose of frame C wrt to frame A is as follows:

 Frame F_A_C = F_A_B * F_B_C;